 Zielsetzung und Themenschwerpunkte (Objectives and Key Themes)

-- The impact of media on historical events, particularly in times of conflict.
+- The impact of media on public perception and the shaping of historical events.

 Zusammenfassung der Kapitel (Chapter Summaries)